Untold Legends: Dark Kingdom

-Untold Legends: Dark Kingdom is an action role-playing video game developed and published by Sony Online Entertainment in 2006 as a launch title for the PlayStation 3.
-It is the third game in the Untold Legends series.
+Untold Legends: Dark Kingdom is a 2006 action role-playing game developed and published by Sony Online Entertainment for the PlayStation 3.
+Released as a launch title for the console, it is the third game in the Untold Legends series.
 Although set within the same universe, Dark Kingdom is unrelated in story to the first two games in the series.
+Electronic Arts released the game in PAL regions.

 Gameplay

-Untold Legends: Dark Kingdom is a third-person Dungeon Crawling Action RPG.
+Untold Legends: Dark Kingdom is a third-person dungeon crawling action RPG.
 Similar to other games in this style, the player will choose a class and go through dungeons killing enemies, gaining experience and leveling up.
-Dark Kingdom is also more linear than its predecessors, without hub towns that the player can come back after finishing a dungeon/mission.
+Dark Kingdom is also more linear than its predecessors, without hub towns that the player can come back to after finishing a dungeon/mission.
 Also, there are no NPC characters that the player can talk to repeatedly and also no Merchant to buy items.
 Health, essence and Mana can only be replenished from orbs in a variety of colors that drops from enemies.